jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 ![](images/6.%20Comands%20Misc%20Issues.003.png)

-This would also put the sub-command in danger of being prematurely executed, because you could establish an active reference to the class of another command object and execute it.
+This might also put the sub-command in danger of being prematurely executed, because you could establish an active reference to the class of another command object and execute it.

 To not cause any confusion, sub-commands are made __Private__.

 ![](images/6.%20Comands%20Misc%20Issues.004.png)

-Do not change the rule to *sub-commands are always private*, because this would not fully solve the parent command’s control over its sub-commands’ execution.
+Do not change the rule to *sub-commands are always private*, because this might not fully solve the parent command’s control over its sub-commands’ execution.
 By just making them private, the parent command could still pass a reference to a sub-command.

 ![](images/6.%20Comands%20Misc%20Issues.005.png)

-That would make the parent *give up control* over the execution of a sub-command.
+That might make the parent *give up control* over the execution of a sub-command.
 This is something, that might not be allowed.
 Now that you can *never reference a sub-command*, this control is restored.

 ![](images/6.%20Comands%20Misc%20Issues.006.png)